mearlboro/Synch.Live/python/synch_live/camera/README.md

 if a new space is being used, it is likely that settings need to change according to the dimensions and illumination of the space.

 ## Setup Notes

-### Packaging
+### Running the code

+The following commands install all Synch.Live packaging.
+We recommend using pip install within a virtual environment that runs on Python 3.7.
+This specific version is required for the current Observer Pi OpenCV set-up, so if you use a more recent version locally then you may find that your code does not run on the Observer.

     $ cd python
-    $ pip install -e .
+    $ pip install -e.

+Run the following also; note that `npm` must be installed on the machine.
+Npm installation is global (i.e. not contained within the virtual enviornment).

+    $ cd python/synch_live/camera/server
+    $ npm install

+The Flask app can be run (in debug mode) using the following commands:

+    $ cd python
+    $ flask --app synch_live.camera.server run --debug

+If you are running the code on the Observer, then the Flask app will start on boot automatically.
+If you want to restart the app, run the following from anywhere in the system:

+    $ sudo systemctl restart flask

 ### infordynamics.jar
 `emergence.py` uses the [Java Information Dynamics Toolkit (JIDT)](https://github.com/jlizier/jidt/) by [Dr. Joe Lizier](https://github.com/jlizier).
 A copy is included in the current repository.

 The version used is a slightly modified `v1.5-dist` rebuilt with `ant` and is included in the `camera/` folder as `infodynamics.jar`.
 The JIDT code is called using JPype.
 The following steps were taken to produce our version of JIDT:

     $ sudo apt install ant
     $ git clone git@github.com:jlizier/jidt.git

 Then the file `java/source/infodynamics/measures/continuous/MutualInfoMultiVariateCommon.java` is edited to keep the vectors of observation sets in the `finaliseAddObservations()` function by commenting out the following lines:

     vectorOfSourceObservations = null;
     vectorOfDestinationObservations = null;